TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ## 3. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud

-In this chapter you will learn how to register your dev-kit to Telenor Managed IoT Cloud (MIC).
+In this chapter you will learn how to register your dev-kit in Telenor Managed IoT Cloud (MIC).
 Using the IMSI and IMEI information you will learn how to add a new "Thing" in MIC.
 You will also learn how to add a transformation of your payload and how to create a dashboard.
 The payload transformation makes it possible for you to unpack data packets and view the individual parts of the payload in different types of widgets in the dashboard.
 Widget types ranges from simple textual widgets to graphical representations of your data.

 ### Sign Up For a MIC Platform Account